Calls for four-day working week pilot in Wales

 People in Wales currently have some of the longest working hours in Europe according to Jack Sargeant MS, Chair of the Senedd Petitions Committee.

-Today (24 January) sees the launch of the Committee’s report From Five to Four?: Support trials of a four-day week in Wales.
+Yesterday (24 January) saw the launch of the Committee’s report From Five to Four?: Support trials of a four-day week in Wales.

 Speaking with Nation.Cymru, Mr Sargeant said Wales should lead the way in exploring a four-day working week.
 He believes it could boost productivity, wellbeing and the economy.